AdobeDocs/ff-services-docs/src/pages/photoshop/how-tos/text/text.md

 It enables users to:

-* Format text properties such as antialias, orientation and be able to edit text contents.
-(Note: Changing only the text properties will not change any character/paragraph styling).
+* Format text properties such as anti-alias, orientation and be able to edit text contents.
+Changing only the text properties will not change any character paragraph styling.
 * Some of the key character properties that can be formatted include (but not limited to):
-  * Text treatments such as strikethrough, underline, capitalization.
+  * Text treatments such as strike-through, underline, capitalization.
   * Character size and color.
   * Line and character spacing through leading, tracking, autoKern settings.
 * All the paragraph properties are supported.